Stochastic Adaptive Estimation in Polynomial Curvature Shape State Space for Continuum Robots: Introduction

 \section{Introduction}

 Inspired by biological features such as an elephant's trunk or an octopus's tentacles, continuum robots are an unconventional class of robots that have inherent large degrees of flexibility, underactuation, and compliance.
-Such ``soft'' features allow them to have safe physical interactions with the environments\cite{hirose1993biologically}.
-With recent advances in instrument miniaturization, continuum robot designs have been widely used in many minimally invasive surgery applications \cite{simaan2018medical,dupont2022continuum}, and their advantages are further leveraged for safe manipulation and for access to deep anatomy.
-Shape modeling, sensing, and estimation of continuum robots is challenging and remains an open problem.
-The equilibrium shape of a continuum robot is resulted from both its \textit{internal} actuation and the \textit{external} physical interaction with a surrounding environment.
-The internal actuation problem is difficult due to the uncertainties and nonlinearities caused by flexible conduit friction, internal loading distribution along the continuous slender body, and cross-sectional flexural rigidity.
-The external physical interaction is almost unmodelable because of the large number of underactuated degrees of freedom (infinite in theory) of the continuous body.
-Yet, the equilibrium shape is the only accessible geometric observation that one could obtain to reveal the rich information hidden in the aforementioned internal actuation process and external physical interaction process.
-We focus on the shape estimation problem for continuum robots.
-Specifically, as illustrated in Fig.~\ref{fig:Cable-driven surgical continuum robot}, we are interested in the problem of estimating and extracting shape information with the following considerations: \begin{enumerate} \item only limited position and/or orientation measurements are provided at the sensor location(s) \item the estimates of shape are in the format of compact parameterization \item the kinematics model is embedded into the estimation problem \end{enumerate} The consideration (1) makes the proposed approach accessible for researchers to adopt with off-the-shelf sensors: Electro-Magnetic sensors, Inertia Measurement Unit (IMU) sensors, and computer vision algorithms to track features.
-The considerations (2,~3) enables development of observer-based controllers for continuum robots in the future.
-As follows, we discuss the two main contributions of this work.
+Such "soft" features allow them to have safe physical interactions with the environments\cite{hirose1993biologically}.
+With recent advances in instrument miniaturization, continuum robot designs have been widely used in many minimally invasive surgery applications \cite{simaan2018medical,dupont2022continuum}, and their advantages are further leveraged for safe manipulation and access to deep anatomy.
+Robustly ascertaining the shape of continuum robots is critical for effective motion planning and control.
+This task typically involves a comprehensive shape estimation framework integrating sensing techniques, representation methods, and estimation approaches.